terraform-aws-modules/terraform-aws-lambda/modules/alias/README.md

 ### Lambda Alias (auto-refreshing when version changed externally)

-This is useful when doing complex deployments using external tool.
+This is useful when doing complex deployments using an external tool.

 ```hcl
 module "alias_refresh" {